Carrollton bus collision: Memorials

 Ford Motor Company paid for a black marble memorial in North Hardin Memorial Gardens Cemetery in Radcliff, Kentucky.
 The stone lists the names of all of the persons who were aboard the bus during the crash.
 The Kentucky Transportation Cabinet has two small signs, one in each direction of I-71, reading "SITE OF FATAL BUS CRASH MAY 14, 1988" at the site of the crash.
-There has been some controversy over the signs.

-One of the survivors of the crash created a memorial and anti drunk driving message using a similar bus to the one in the accident, with the photos of the twenty-seven deceased students and the message "Twenty-seven reasons not to drink and drive" affixed to it.
+Quinton Higgins, one of the survivors of the crash, created a memorial and anti-drunk driving message using a similar bus to the one in the collision, with the photos of the twenty-seven deceased victims and the message "Twenty-seven reasons not to drink and drive" affixed to it.
+He speaks at schools about bus safety and brings his memorial bus to public safety events.

 Depiction in media

 Among the many media agencies that provided thorough coverage, The Courier-Journal of Louisville, Kentucky, received the 1989 Pulitzer Prize for General News Reporting for its coverage.

 The collision and its aftermath, including efforts of some of the families to obtain more than financial settlements, were chronicled by author James S. Kunen in his 1994 book Reckless Disregard: Corporate Greed, Government Indifference, and the Kentucky School Bus Crash.

 In 2013, MADD produced a documentary about the crash titled Impact: After the Crash.